 RLA Youth seeks to encourage junior high and high school students in their knowledge of the gospel and in their relationship with God through local, weekly discipleship and casual, yet intentional, Sunday Youth Connects.

 Every Sunday, RLA Youth invites students into a safe place where they can connect with one another and be challenged by the gospel.
 Sunday Youth Connects don’t replace involvement in Reality LA Sunday gatherings; rather, these meetings serve as a unique opportunity to ask questions and build friendships.

-Note on parking: generally, we encourage all Sunday attendees to park in our main parking lot off of Wilton Place and Virginia Avenue.
+Note on parking: generally, we encourage all Sunday attendees to park in the St. Andrews lot.
 However, if your family needs to park in the Helen Bernstein parking structure, please be aware that 9AM attendees must move their cars by 11:30AM, and 12PM attendees cannot enter the structure before 11:30AM.
-For more details on Sunday parking, please click here.
+Click here for important details on Sunday parking and transportation.

 During the week, RLA Youth leaders seek to be involved in students’ lives as organically as possible.
 We do this by hanging out with students, building relationships with them, and helping them grow as followers of Christ.

 When students show interest in weekly discipleship, they’re matched with leaders who live in their region.
 Instead of one-on-one discipleship, our leaders aim to form discipleship groups of two or three students of their same gender.
 For example, a male leader meets with a group of two or three male students.
 All students must receive permission from a parent or legal guardian before joining a discipleship group.
 For more information on local, weekly discipleship, please email email@example.com.